Yasmina-Maddah/Nestling/README.md

 > What sets Nestling apart is its commitment to creating an engaging and personalized learning experience.
 By combining cutting-edge AI with thoughtful design, the platform transforms everyday interactions into meaningful growth opportunities.
 It’s not just a tool—it’s a one-stop hub for fostering creativity, critical thinking, and lifelong learning in a way that’s as enjoyable as it is impactful.

 ### User Stories

+### User
-- As a parent, I use Nestling to create profiles for my children, monitor their development, and access AI-driven tools like skill tracking, personalized recommendations, and story visualizations to support their growth.
+- As a user, I use Nestling to create profiles for my children, monitor their development, and access AI-driven tools like skill tracking, personalized recommendations, and story visualizations to support their growth.
-- As a child, I can engage with interactive stories, games, and activities tailored to my interests and developmental needs.
+- As a user, I can engage with interactive stories, games, and activities tailored to my interests and developmental needs.
 I can explore personalized content that makes learning enjoyable and fosters creativity, critical thinking, and skill growth.

+### Admin
 - As an adminstrator, I can manage the platform by updating skill lists, curating high-quality resources, and monitoring user engagement to enhance the user experience.
 I also ensure the system runs smoothly by resolving technical issues and maintaining content relevance.

 <br><br>